-Nonprofit organizations are sometimes very misunderstood.
-People are afraid to consider nonprofit jobs due to the fact that they are, in fact, nonprofit.
+Nonprofit jobs and organizations are sometimes misunderstood.
+At times new job seekers are afraid to consider nonprofit jobs due to the fact that they are, in fact, nonprofit.

 1. What actually are nonprofit jobs?

 Nonprofit jobs are everywhere and are a simple search away.
-There are nonprofitjob boards that can be searched for on any major search engine.
+There are nonprofit job boards that can be searched for on any major search engine.
 Job boards like foundationlist.org, foundationcenter.org, and philantrophy.com/jobs are just a taste of what boards are out there (Source: Foundation List).

 3. How do I get a foundation or nonprofit job?

 Green, Alison.
 “Thinking About a Nonprofit Job?
 Here’s What You Should Know.”
-Money.usnews.com, money.usnews.com/money/blogs/outside-voices-careers/2014/03/26/thinking-about-a-nonprofit-job-heres-what-you-should-know.
+Money.usnews.com: money.usnews.com/money/blogs/outside-voices-careers/2014/03/26/thinking-about-a-nonprofit-job-heres-what-you-should-know

-“List of 24 Nonprofit Job Boards for Finding Employment!”: www.foundationlist.org/news/list-of-nonporift-job-boards-made-for-the-nonprofit-sector/.
+“List of 24 Nonprofit Job Boards for Finding Employment!”: www.foundationlist.org/news/list-of-nonporift-job-boards-made-for-the-nonprofit-sector/

 “The Nonprofit Almanac.”
-Urban Institute, www.urban.org/policy-centers/center-nonprofits-and-philanthropy/projects/nonprofit-almanac.
+Urban Institute: www.urban.org/policy-centers/center-nonprofits-and-philanthropy/projects/nonprofit-almanac